Flicko75/taskman/README.md

 A Backend project using SpringBoot that lets teams handle task management, user assigning and workflow status tracking.
 This project is built from scratch to understand core backend features and implementation techniques.

-The following base model is being followed:
+The following model is planned for now:
 ![model-relations](relational-diagram.png)